 - Tell your teens they are not alone, or they can seek guidance about cyber bullying from you, from their teachers or any other professionals.

 5. Empathize with your teen

-Try to understand your teen’s feelings and emotions when they have been cyber bullied.
+Try to know about your teen’s feelings and emotions when they are being cyber bullied.
 Encourage them with your emotional support.
 Encourage them to speak to a mental health professional if they are not feeling well.